Leica M Typ 262 vs Sony A7R III

 Review summary: Leica M Typ 262 vs Sony A7R III

 So how do things add up?
 Which of the two cameras – the Leica M Typ 262 or the Sony A7R III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica M (Typ 262):